 Given the above, total fees could range from about $1250 to $2050.

 When working with a mortgage broker (like Breezeful), they can help you calculate if the refinancing is worth the above costs.

 Homeowners also don't have to pay mortgage brokers to refinance their home.
-They are paid by the lender.
+They are paid for by the lender.

 These two terms are often used interchangeably but are different.
 While a mortgage refinance replaces your current mortgage with a new one, a mortgage renewal is the same loan but with different terms.
 The terms generally differ in payment amounts or frequency.